Irvine B. Hill

-Irvine Byrd "Irv" Hill was a Virginia politician and broadcasting executive who served as the Mayor of the city of Norfolk from 1974 to 1976.
+Irvine Byrd "Irv" Hill was an American politician and broadcasting executive who served as the mayor of the city of Norfolk from 1974 to 1976.

 Early life

-Hill was born in Norfolk to Madeline C. Hill and Herman R. Hill.
+Hill was born in Norfolk, Virginia to Madeline C. Hill and Herman R. Hill.
 He attended Maury High School, graduating from there in 1945.
 He then went on to attend the College of William and Mary.
 He later studied management at Harvard University's School of Business.

 Military career

-He served in the Virginia National Guard from 1958-1962 and in the United States Navy Reserve.
+Hill served in the Virginia National Guard from 1958 to 1962.
+He also served in the United States Navy Reserve.

 Political career

-He served as a member of the City Council (Sept.
-1, 1972 until August 30, 1976) and then as Mayor in the City of Norfolk, Virginia from 1974-1976 where was nicknamed "The People's Mayor".
+Hill served as a member of the city council from September 1, 1972 until August 30, 1976.
+He also served as the mayor of Norfolk, Virginia from 1974 to 1976 where he was nicknamed "The People's Mayor".
 In 2014, he was renominated to serve as a member of the Lake Taylor Hospital Community Board by Mayor Paul Fraim.